The 25 Best Bachelors in Nursing Online Degree Programs

 25. Grand Canyon University

 Grand Canyon University is a Christian research university in Phoenix offering over 60 undergraduate, graduate, and doctorate degrees in education, liberal arts, business, science, engineering, math, Christian theology, and health care through eight colleges.
-Since 2009, the school has grown at a rapid pace: GCU has invested millions into campus infrastructure to enhance the student experience, and 2014 saw a record number of new students.
+Since 2009, the school has grown at a rapid pace: GCU has invested millions into campus infrastructure in enhancing the student experience, and 2014 saw a record number of new students.
 In addition to several satellite campuses, GCU is also a leader in online education.
 Fortune recognized the university as a top-five online school for entrepreneurs, and U.S. News ranks GCU among the best schools in its region.
 In order to reduce costs and increase availability to adult learners and working professionals, the school has developed a number of corporate and strategic educational alliances.
 As a Christian school, Grand Canyon incorporates religious components into its academic offerings and community outreach initiatives, of which it is a leader in both Phoenix and nationwide.

 Grand Canyon’s online RN to BSN consists of 36 major credits.
 Nursing requirements include Professional Dynamics, Family-Centered Health Promotion, Health Assessment, Community and Public Health, Applied Statistics for Healthcare Professionals, Nursing Research, Ethical and Spiritual Decision Making in Healthcare, Nursing Leadership and Management, and Trends and Issues in Today’s Healthcare, among others.
-All students must also complete a professional capstone and practicum in order to demonstrate mastery of material in a real-world, clinical setting.
-Additional areas of focus include research review, impact of societal and profession forces on healthcare, and medical records, physical examinations, and screenings.
+All students must also complete a professional capstone and practicum in order to demonstrate mastery of the material in a real-world, clinical setting.
+Additional areas of focus include research review, the impact of societal and profession forces on healthcare, and medical records, physical examinations, and screenings.
 For maximum flexibility, admission is enrolling, and courses deliver in accelerated 5-week blocks to set students on a career fast-track.
-The degree is accredited by the CCNE and aligns with standards set by the the American Association of Colleges of Nursing.
+The degree is accredited by the CCNE and aligns with standards set by the American Association of Colleges of Nursing.

 - Tuition per credit is $470